-WHAT IS INVOLVED IN THE 100% RISK FREE INITIAL SESSION?
+WHAT IS INVOLVED IN THE 100% RISK FREE INITIAL APPOINTMENT?

-Initial sessions are especially helpful for those who are coming to therapy for the first time.
+Initial appointments are especially helpful for those who are coming to therapy for the first time.
 It allows you to “get your feet wet” and introduces you to the process of therapy.

 Individuals receive a 60-minute session and Couples receive a 90-minute session focused on understanding your needs.
-Individual sessions are $75 and Couple initial sessions are $100.
-If you are not 100% satisfied or do not go forward with one of our therapists, you pay nothing and we will provide you with a list of other qualified therapists in your area.
+Initial appointments are $75 for individuals and $100 for couples.** If you are not 100% satisfied or do not go forward with one of our therapists, you pay nothing and we will provide you with a list of other qualified therapists in your area.

-If you have any questions about initial sessions, please feel free to ask.
+If you have any questions about initial appointments, please feel free to ask.